Paramount Coffee Project, Sydney, New South Wales © Paramount Coffee Project

 Sometimes, you want to sit down and relax over a cup of coffee.
 Sometimes, however, you just need a quality caffeine hit.
 That’s what Barefoot Coffee Traders in Manly does best.
 Don’t ask for decaf: they don’t serve it.
 Just enjoy your single origin coffee, wander down to the beach and wonder, does life get better than this?

-You would expect Sydney’s newest dining district, Barangaroo, to have some seriously good coffee on offer and South by Dukes does not disappoint.
+You would expect Sydney’s newest dining district, Barangaroo, to have some seriously good coffee on offer and South Coffee and Food does not disappoint.
 This sleek café in the lobby of Tower One, is the first Sydney outpost of Melbourne’s well-loved Dukes Coffee Roasters, known for sourcing only sustainable and ethical beans.

 If the good folk of Kirribilli leap out of bed eagerly every morning, we know why.
 Not only can they take the ferry to work – one of the loveliest commutes in the world – but they can enjoy one of the best coffees in town on the way, courtesy of Celsius Coffee Co, which also dishes up a seriously tasty breakfast.